ProvCheck Terms and Conditions

 (ii) electronically in cleared funds without any set off or deduction.

-As part of the ongoing, ordinary course of business Fees can be updated by the Supplier, with at least 30 days' notice.
+6.4.
+Fee reviews: As part of the ongoing, ordinary course of business Fees can be updated by the Supplier, with at least 30 days' notice.
+New fees will be published on the Supplier’s Website.

 7. Intellectual Property